Residential Dates: Monday 17th to Thursday 20th August 2020

 Beyond this, we also particularly encourage and will look to prioritise applicants who fulfil the above and the following, as part of our commitment to widening participation:

-- Will be the first generation in your family to go to university (excluding siblings i.e. your parents have not gone to university)
+- Will be the first in your family to go to university (i.e. your parents/carers did not attend university; excludes siblings)

 - Attend a school which sends few students to Cambridge or Oxford